rafaelsetragni/flutter_responsive/README.md

 For help getting started with Flutter, view our [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+To run the full example App, wich contains performance and case tests, do the steps bellow:

+* Clone this project into your local machine using Github Desktop or any other git program of your preference.
+* Download Android Studio and the last Flutter SDK into your local machine.
+Configure they to works properly such as [this article here](https://flutter.dev/docs/get-started/editor?tab=vscode)
+* Run ```flutter pub get``` to update all the dependencies
+* Debug the file ```example/lib/main.dart``` or any of the unity case tests located on ```test``` folder on emulator or real device.
+* To run properly the performance tests, please run the app using ```flutter run --release```